objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenges/Zip_Co_Limited_Case_Study.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+	- **Zip's Current Products**<sup>(8)</sup>
+		- Zip Pay: a digital wallet and credit account that allows users to make purchases with participating merchants and pay for them later in interest-free installments.
+		- Zip Money: a higher credit limit product designed for larger purchases and longer-term payment options.
+It provides consumers with a line of credit for amounts typically above what is available through Zip Pay.
+Zip Money offers interest-free periods for up to 36 months.
+	- **Prospects**
+		- Debit Card: Growth in the BNPL space is directly related with increased customer engagement.
+Debit cards are excepted by almost all merhcnats worldwide, so keeping a customer in Zip's ecosystem, will allow them to capitalize on the BNPL side of the business.
+			> "top of wallet"
+		- Financial Wellness Dashboard: Consumers today are increasingly becoming more invested in their financial wellbeing, given the hike in interest rates.
+An integrated dashboard in Zip's app may increase time-on-app which should have a direct correlation to increase transactions per user.

 * Why do you think that offering this product or service would benefit the company?
+	> Stay Within the Ecosystem

 * What technologies would this additional product or service utilize?